 This Slovenian language film, explores the complexities of human sexuality.
 We live in such a binary world, where many people refuse to accept that there are any gray areas in any forms of identity.
 Either you are trans or cis, either you are gay or straight.
 Humans are not 1-dimensional.
 We are 3-dimensional.
 We are complex and multi-layered, and no two of us are alike.
 Labels have a harmful affect on human expression and identity, othering people that are different from the majority.
 More so, people find themselves limited from exploring their understanding of themselves, careful not to step outside the preconceived notions of others.

-If we examine ancient history (pre-christianity and pre-Islam), societies in Greece, Rome, Japan, Africa and the Americas did not have words in their language to identify someone as homosexual, bisexual, bisexual, asexual, pansexual.
-Expectations did exist that men and women pro-create for the sake of the community, however, sexual behavior was not scrutinized by government or larger communities.
+If we examine ancient history (pre-christianity and pre-Islam), societies in Greece, Rome, Japan, Africa and the Americas did not have words in their language to identify someone as homosexual, bisexual, asexual, pansexual.
+Expectations did exist that men and women pro-create for the sake of the community, however, sexual behavior was not scrutinized by government or public institutions.
 There may have been class limitations, as these civilizations were strictly hierarchical, and one should not interact (sexually or otherwise) with those of a higher or lower status.
-In today's world, we scramble to invent a new word for every individual with a characteristic or practice we don't see as normal.
+In today's world, we scramble to invent a new word for every individual with a characteristic or practice we don't see as conventional.

 In this film, the writer and director explore the sexuality around multiple young Slovenian males, all of whom have had encounters with the police services and courts, and would be labeled by the legal system as delinquents.
 The two male leads have an "ambiguous" sexual orientation, never actually defining themselves as heterosexual, bi-curious, hetero-flexible, or what have you.
 They are sexually active with one another, other men, and other women.
 These casual encounters would confuse many, who feel as though you have to "make up your mind".
 In fact, bisexuality is on the rise in the states and Europe, where as in the UK and Germany, more and more young people don't identify with a label, but on a spectrum.